Why Do We Get Dry Sockets?

-- A dry socket can occur if there is trauma at the extraction site (for example, an impacted tooth).
+- If there is trauma at the extraction site (for example, an impacted tooth).

 - You are more likely to develop impacted third molars if you have a small jaw (wisdom teeth).
 Serious oral infections and cysts can form if these teeth are not extracted.